piladik/react-burger/README.md

 In the /feed route, users can view the last 50 orders that have been made by all users, as well as the total amount of orders made today and of all time.

 The orders history was implemented using websockets, which allows the server to send the updated history list to all connected clients whenever a new order is added.
 This ensures that all users have access to the most up-to-date information about the orders.
-If you have any further questions, please let me know.

 ## Order Details